 - Date of their last or next maintenance appointment

 As a dealership, you process the vast majority of someone’s personal life, sometimes in a matter of hours, in order to help them find and finance new vehicles.
-From credit scores to background checks to personal banking account numbers, you have everything the hackers want and your staff needs to be on their toes to defend it.
+From credit scores to background checks to personal banking account numbers, you have everything the hackers want and your staff needs to be on their toes to defend it and make sure that they are not vulnerable to Cyber-Security threats.
 They are responsible for handling reams of customer personal information and protecting the financial interests of every client who comes through your doors.
 This means keeping account information safe, even from people who claim to be the friends and family of your customers.
 Last time we talked about line of sight on staff computer screens and the reasons why personal data is so vital to protect.
 Let’s pick up on access to employee computers.

 There are two kinds of computers in a dealership, those set aside for customers to manage their finances and buy insurance on, and those that employees use to sell cars and manage customer accounts.
 If it can possibly be helped, do not let customers use employee computers.
 These have software, data access, and possibly saved log-in information that could give customers access to information and actions they should not have.